Authentically “Classic” Buttermilk Waffle Recipe

 Do a little digging for buttermilk waffle recipes and you can find all sorts of “classic” recipes that use everything from cornstarch to coconut flour.
 I’m sure those recipes are great, but I wanted to make real buttermilk waffles.
 The kind my grandma would have made, with 100% buttermilk and no surprising add-ins or zany substitutions.
-Just the basics, please and thank you.
+Just the basics for this waffle recipe, please and thank you.

 This is an easy waffle recipe.
 But even with just buttermilk, flour, eggs, and melted butter as the main ingredients, there are a surprising number of ways to put these buttermilk waffles together.
 Seems as if there are a half dozen ways of how to make waffles.
 Who knew?
 How hard or how easy your waffle recipe is, depends largely on whether you beat eggs, separate eggs, and so forth.

-After much deliberation, I decided to try the following waffle tests:
+After much deliberation, I decided to try the following waffle recipe tests:

-Beat the Egg Whites: Same as above, except beat the egg whites in a mixer until they hold soft peaks before folding them into the batter.
+- Beat the Egg Whites: Same as above, except beat the egg whites in a mixer until they hold soft peaks before folding them into the batter.
 Why?
-Many recipes swear up and down that this makes loftier, lighter, fluffier pancakes.
+Many a waffle recipe swear up and down that this makes loftier, lighter, fluffier waffles or pancakes.

 The results were really surprising.
-All the batches emerged from the waffle iron with a nicely golden crust and tender interior – no complaints there.
+All the buttermilk waffles emerged from the waffle iron with a nicely golden crust and tender interior – no complaints there.
 The only problem was that the batches were also nearly identical.

 If you want to get nit-picky about it, the one-bowl method made perfectly fine waffles, but they had an ever-so-slightly denser and less even texture than the other methods.
 Both egg white versions, beaten and unbeaten, had an ever-so-slightly lighter texture, but personally, I didn’t feel like it was worth the effort.
 If I’m going to pull out the mixer and fuss with egg whites, I’d better be getting some extra-super-duper-lofty waffles for my trouble.

-For me, I’m sticking with the two-bowl method for my buttermilk waffles.
-This is the Goldilocks option: the perfect compromise of ease verses effort.
+For me, I’m sticking with the two-bowl method for my buttermilk waffle recipe.
+This is the Goldilocks option: the perfect compromise of ease versus effort.
 You end up using two bowls, but the results are worth the extra clean-up.

 The solution is to toast the waffles in the oven for a few minutes – something I discovered while trying to keep a batch warm before serving.
 This cooks off some extra moisture, giving you a crunchy outer shell that stays crisp even once the waffles cool.
 Five to ten minutes at 250F will do the trick; much longer and they start to get tough and dry.